 Although papaya is lower in sugar than some other tropical fruits, it is important to remember that papaya is a source of natural sugar.
 One medium papaya contains around 120 calories and around 1oz of carbohydrates, 0.6oz of which are sugars.
 So, it is important to remember that papaya can be given as a healthy treat, but not too much or too often!
 Moderation is key.

-Feeding your dog any type of food can make them ill if fed to them in excess.
-Generally speaking though, unless your dog is allergic to Papaya, they will not get sick when consuming it in small amounts.
+Feeding your dog any type of food can make them ill if eaten in excess.
+Generally speaking, though, unless your dog is allergic to Papaya, they will not get sick when consuming it in small amounts.
 You should always test your dog, feeding them little bits before letting them eat more.
 This is especially true with tropical fruits like kiwi, banana, or pineapple.
 If your dog shows signs of an allergic reaction, contact your veterinarian immediately.

 Can Dogs Eat The Seeds?